jwmunn-og/2016-personal-site/work/rocky-mount-radiator.md

     <p>All logotypes are cusomized versions of Montserrat Bold.
 The typeface was chosen for it’s circular geometry which served to match with both the circular make-up of the Rocky Mount Radiator mark as well as substitute as tires in the Carolina Clean Diesel logotype.
 The consistent typeface treatment throughout the 3 logotypes creates a cohesive company system tying the two sub-companies into the parent company.</p>

-    <p>For related colateral, in print or web, Montserrat will be used for headlines and can be paired with Roboto for body text.
+    <p>For related colatteral, in print or web, Montserrat will be used for headlines and can be paired with Roboto for body text.
 This type pairing gives a clean and consistent look to all future brand materials.</p>

     <figure>
         <img src="/images/rm-radiator/typography.svg" alt="Rocky Mount Radiator Typography" />